DavidWells/awesome-stoicism/README.md

 - **Epicurus** You don't develop courage by being happy in your relationships everyday.
 You develop it by surviving difficult times and challenging adversity.
 - **Epicurus** It is not so much our friends' help that helps us as the confident knowledge that they will help us.
 - **Friedrich Nietzsche** That one wants nothing to be different, not forward, not backwards, not in all eternity.
 Not merely bear what is necessary, still less conceal it… but love it.
-- **Friedrich Nietzsche (Check out for more on Amor Fati)** Amor fati – "Love your fate", which is in fact your life.
-- **Ginny Rometty (IBM)** Growth and comfort do not coexist.
+- **Ginny Rometty** Growth and comfort do not coexist.
+- **Greg McKeown** Take a deep breath.
+Get present in the moment and ask yourself what is important this very second.
 - **Greg McKeown** You cannot overestimate the unimportance of practically everything.
-- **Greg McKeown (Author of)** Take a deep breath.
-Get present in the moment and ask yourself what is important this very second.
 - **Haemin Sunim** Life's three best teachers: heartbreak, empty pocket, failures.
 - **Haemin Sunim** Your true self is not your emotion such as anger, frustration or hate.
 It is the inner witness that knows the rise and fall of your emotion.
 - **Heraclitus** To be evenminded is the greatest virtue.